Zoellingam/Corewar/README.md

 # Method

 The projet is subject to interpretation.
 To help us an example of an Assembler and the Corewar were given.
 To be rigorous, our team decided to *mirror the outputs* of the model.
 Furthermore, it allowed us to generate *unit tests* for the correction.
 But while we were working, we found *several difference* between the subject and the model we had to reproduce.
-For clarity you will found in the next chapter some adjustments we made.
+The current version of the project is full of comments for better understanding.

 ### Arena